KnowEnG/Feature_Prioritization_Pipeline/data/verification/README.md

 # Verification directory files are benchmark result files
-The Makefile in the test directory contains the targets, needed to build the **Gene Prioritization Pipeline** benchmarks.
+The Makefile in the test directory contains the targets, needed to build the **Feature Prioritization Pipeline** benchmarks.
-For estimating base memory requirements use the above heuristic _gene_prioritization_p_memory_estimator.xlsx_
+For estimating base memory requirements use the above heuristic _feature_prioritization_p_memory_estimator.xlsx_

-* Follow the instructions on the **Gene Prioritization Pipeline** landing page to set up the environment:
+* Follow the instructions on the **Feature Prioritization Pipeline** landing page to set up the environment:
 ```
-    cd Gene_Prioritization_Pipeline/test
+    cd Feature_Prioritization_Pipeline/test
     make env_setup
 ```
 ### 1. Run the single drug small data test